gilitz/Epic-Tree/README.md

 # Forge Epic Tree

-This project contains a Forge app written in Javascript that displays an intelligent Epic Tree visualization in a Jira issue panel with **AI-Powered Epic Intelligence & Automation**.
+This project contains a Forge app written in Javascript that displays an intelligent Epic Tree visualization in a Jira issue panel.

 ## 🚀 Features